MISO SOUP

 Add 1 ⁄2 tablespoon barley miso that has been pureed with 1⁄4 cup of your soup broth in a “suribachi -serrated bowl mortar and pestle combination available in most natural food stores or Oriental shops.

 Simmer 3-5 minutes longer on a very low heat, making sure there are no bubbles and that it does not boil.
-Boiling miso destroys their beneficial enzymes and bacteria .
+Boiling miso destroys its beneficial enzymes and bacteria.
 Serve garnished with sliced scallions or parsley.

 Variations: